-Following this evaluation, the mission and the name of the committee have been changed to reflect a broader campus mission and the inclusion of classified staff.
+Following this evaluation, the mission and the name of the committee have been changed to reflect a broader campus mission and the inclusion of classified staff.72

 • The survey evaluation of the sabbatical leave committee led to a change in the committee's process.
-The committee no longer requires the faculty to verbally present their proposals to the committee.
+Electronic presentations of proposals and voting criteria were redefined.
+73

 Leadership roles, college governance and decision-making policies, procedures, and processes are regularly evaluated in the context of their functionality and their ability to meet the changing needs of the College.
-The College widely communicates the results of these evaluations and uses them as the basis for continual improvement.
+The College uses evaluation results as the basis for continual improvement.
 The decision-making process is well documented and widely communicated.
 Moorpark College recognizes the need to assess the effectiveness of processes and procedures and make continual improvement.

-&lt;sup>71 Need minutes???; MDD page with revised name and charge.
+72 Need minutes???; MDD page with revised name and charge.